PyMoDAQ/PyMoDAQ/docs/src/user_folder/dashboard_manager.rst

 .. figure:: /image/dashboard/overshooter_fig.png
    :alt: overshoot_fig

-   An example of an Overshoot creation named *default*  trigger the *default* State by monitoring ...
+   An example of an Overshoot creation named *default*  trigger the *default* State by monitoring if the value of the Xpiezo is above 10 or if the Ypiezo is below 50.

 .. _roi_manager: